Pgrx: Build Postgres Extensions with Rust

 Key Takeaways

-• Rust panics translate to Postgres ERRORs that abort the transaction, not the process; memory management follows Rust drop semantics even across elog(ERROR).
+• Safety model converts Rust panic! into Postgres ERRORs that abort transactions rather than the process; #[pg_guard] macro and Rust drop semantics handle memory even through elog(ERROR).

-• Threading is explicitly unsupported: threads must never call Postgres internals, and async interaction with Postgres remains unexplored territory.
+• Known hard limits: Postgres is single-threaded so spawned threads must never call Postgres internals, and async context interaction is explicitly uncharted.

 Hacker News Comment Review